-The thesis should begin with a question, not a concept, or only an interest.
-One should be asking something, not simply thinking about something.
-The question should be personal; you should have a stake in your work.
 Next, the student looks to others, who have asked similar questions.
-This is not about collecting case studies, but working to uncover the intentions, the struggles, the questioning, and the responses of others who have asked similar questions.
-It is essential that other work be viewed within its own world and not with a retrospective glance.
-Through historic and philosophic dialogue a question is fleshed-out.
-It is essential that the question becomes specific and is demonstrated through making, through action, not simply through abstract thought.
+To be clear, this is not about collecting case studies, but working to uncover the intentions, the struggles, the questioning, and the responses of others who have asked similar questions.
+It is essential that other work be viewed within its own world and not with a retrospective glance. $\diamond$

+Through historic and philosophic dialogue (and not dialectic) a question is fleshed-out.
+It is essential that the question becomes specific and is demonstrated through making, through representation, not simply through abstract thought.

-I will now offer two examples, one contemporary, the other less so, that demonstrates my position.
+I will now offer two examples, one contemporary, the other less so, that demonstrates my position. •